tinacms/tina.io/content/docs/forestry/common-errors.md

 ### \_template vs template

 The concept of using [blocks as field types in forestry](https://forestry.io/docs/settings/fields/blocks/) is supported in TinaCMS as [providing templates in an object field](/docs/editing/blocks/).
-During the migration, the migration tool will convert your blocks into templates in the Tina schema but it will not update your content.
+During the migration, the migration tool will convert your blocks into templates.

+> In TinaCMS, instead of the `template` key we use `_template` by default.
+The forestry migration tool will handle this automically by setting the `templateKey` to "template" for Forestry sites, but it's something to be aware of.

-In TinaCMS, instead of the `template` key we use `_template` to avoid name collisions.
-You will have to update this in your content.
-As well, it is common for front matter templates to have `-` in the name and since TinaCMS does not support `-` in the name you will have to update the name of the template to use `_` instead.
+In TinaCMS, it is common for front matter templates to have `-` in the name and since TinaCMS does not support `-` in the name you will have to update the name of the template to use `_` instead.

 For example if you had a front matter template that looked like this.